diarmidmackenzie/tetris-engine/README.md

   For full details on how the control systems work, see the README for the 6dof-object-control components.

 - nextshape: (optional) the ID of an entity with a location at which the next block to fall is shown.
 If this is not provided, the next block is not shown.

+- globalmixin: (default: cube) the name of a mixin to be applied to the blocks.
+This should contain geometry and scale information (box, and "0.1 0.1 0.1" are a good starting point!).
+It does not need to contain color information, which will be applied to the blocks separately based on a hard-coded list of colors.
+If you want to customize the colors, see the "pershapemixin"option.

+- pershapemixin: (default: "") the prefix of a set of mixin names to be applied to the blocks.
+There should be a set of mixins with names of the form: <pershapemixin><number>, where number starts at 0 and goes up.
+There should be enough mixins to cover the number of different shape types  configured under "shapes".
+Mixins will be assigned to shapes in order.
+This mixin should include geometry, scale and material information.
+When this is specified, the "globalmixin" setting is also applied to the shape, but no color is added other than what is specified in the mixin.

+- arenaperhapemixin: (default: "") this operates exactly like peshapemixin (i.e. it is a prefix of a set of numbered mixins starting from 0), but it applies at the point the block lands in the arena.
+This allows for landed blocks to have a different appearance from in-flight blocks.
+It can also be a good way to apply other changes to blocks as they land, for example making them become members of an Instanced Mesh, which can help significantly with performance. (see diarmidmackenzie/instanced-mesh/ and diarmidmackenzie/tetrisland/ for more details and examples).
+Note that arenapershapemixin completely overrides both globalmixin and pershapemixin, for shapes once they have landed.

 - debug: Set "debug:true" on either to enable detailed console logging, and real-time data output to logger elements.